 A tenured appointment may be made at less than one hundred (100) percent, but no less than fifty-one (51) percent, of full-time equivalent (FTE) status.
 Any increase in the bargaining unit member's percent of FTE status from that held at the time the bargaining unit member was appointed with tenure shall be made only upon consent of the bargaining unit member with recommendation through the tenure evaluation process and approval of the chancellor.
-Any decrease in the bargaining unit member's percent of FTE status from that held at the time the bargaining unit member of FTE status from that held at the time the bargaining unit member was appointed with tenure shall be made only upon consent of the status from that held at the time the bargaining unit member was appointed with tenure shall be made with tenure the bargaining unit member and the approval of the chancellor.
+Any decrease in the bargaining unit member's percent of FTE status from that held at the time the bargaining unit member was appointed with tenure shall be made only upon consent of FTE status from the chancellor.
+Any decrease in the bargaining unit member's percent of FTE status from that held at the time the bargaining unit member was appointed with tenure shall be made with tenure shall be made with the consent of the bargaining unit member and the approval of the chancellor.